IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 information with any Explicit PvD in this case.

-If no single Explicit PvD claims association with DHCPv4, the configuration elements coming from DHCPv4 MUST be associated with the all Implicit PvDs identified by the interface on which the DHCPv4 transaction happened.
+If no single Explicit PvD claims association with DHCPv4, the configuration elements coming from DHCPv4 MUST be associated with all Implicit PvDs identified by the interface on which the DHCPv4 transaction happened.
 This maintains existing host behavior.